21 Places You MUST Visit In Vietnam

 Two short sections of the network can be visited with a guide who'll take you down into the narrow, unlit confines so you can experience them for yourself!
 You can access the tunnels at either Ben Dinh village or Ben Duoc village.

 11. Ba Be National Park

-Tranquil Ba Be National Park is absolutely stunning with the three interlinked Ba Be Lakes at its heart, rimmed by jagged mountain peaks and thickly forested slopes.
+Tranquil Ba Be National Park is absolutely stunning with its three interlinked Ba Be Lakes, rimmed by jagged mountain peaks and thickly forested slopes.
 Most visitors come here to take peaceful boat trips or kayak on the lake and explore the caves full of stalactites and stalagmites.

 But for the more active, there's also excellent hiking and trekking in the hills.
-This is one of the most peaceful spots in Vietnam, and if you spend the night here you'll sleep in traditional stilt-house homestay accommodation along the lakeshore - an experience of simple rural life.
+This is one of the most peaceful spots in Vietnam.
+If you spend the night here, you'll sleep in traditional stilt-house homestay accommodation along the lakeshore - an experience of simple rural life.